melroy89/repo_pull_sync_docker_image/README.md

-# GitLab Repo Mirror Pull Snyc - Docker Image + GitLab Job
+# GitLab Repo Mirror Pull Sync - Docker Image + GitLab Scheduled Pipeline

 Useful Docker image that can be used in combination with a [GitLab Scheduled Pipelines](https://docs.gitlab.com/ee/ci/pipelines/schedules.html) for pulling remote repositories.

 Normally, GitLab Community Edition (GitLab CE) _only_ offers you to mirroring repositories via `push` direction.
 This Docker image with yaml file + scheduler allows you to sync a repository via **`pull` mirror direction**!

-Have the GitLab mirror pull feature for free!
-Use the steps below.
+Have the "GitLab mirror pull" feature for free, even when using GitLab CE!
+Use the steps below to get started.

-If the rebase fails the pipeline aborts automatically (so no git push).

 ## Docker Image